flyingrhinonz/nftwatch/README.md

 Configuring nftwatch
 --------------------

-Some configs are in:  /etc/nftwatch.yml  .
+Some configs are in:  nftwatch.yml
 Others are hardcoded into the code - subject to improvement.
+Config file will be loaded from these paths - whichever is found first.
+If no config file is found - builtin defaults will be used.

+* ~/.config/nftwatch/nftwatch.yml
+* ~/.nftwatch.yml
+* ~/nftwatch.yml
+* /etc/nftwatch.yml

 Controls